bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 75°
+- 76°
-- Mostly Clear
+- Clear
-- 49% humidity
+- 47% humidity
 - 8 mph wind
-- 13% cloud cover
+- 0% cloud cover
 - 40 AQI 🟩
-- 1.46 inches of rain expected in the next 48 hours
+- 1.42 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>